 Actions taken:

+Proposed Disposition: Defer

+Disposition: Under Discussion

 Issue 16405: Supporting automatic conversion from value types to delegate types (dds-psm-cxx-ftf)

 Source: Real-Time Innovations (Mr. Sumant Tambe, sumant(at)rti.com)

 Nature: Enhancement

 Severity: Significant

 Summary.
 Supporting some vendor-specific extension api is significantly easier using automatic conversion from value types to the delegate types.
 The situation arises when an extension method defined in the idds namespace takes a parameter defined only in the idds namespace.
 The parameter type may also be used as a delegate elsewhere.
 While the programmers can use the -> operator to invoke the extension method, the parameter need must be obtained using the delegate() method of the value type.
 It would be quite seamless to support automatic convertibility from value types to the delegate.